triplea-game/triplea/docs/map-making/how-to/uploading-a-map-to-triplea.md

 - [More about triplea_maps.yaml](#more-about-triplea_mapsyaml)
 - [Github repo change ownership option](#github-repo-change-ownership-option)

-Maps are hosted in (github triplea-maps)[https://github.com/triplea-maps/] and found by the game engine through a property file, (triplea_maps.yaml)[https://github.com/triplea-game/triplea/blob/master/triplea_maps.yaml], that is read live every time the game starts.
+Maps are hosted in [github triplea-maps](https://github.com/triplea-maps/) and found by the game engine through a property file, [triplea_maps.yaml](https://github.com/triplea-game/triplea/blob/master/triplea_maps.yaml), that is read live every time the game starts.

 Maps can be hosted at any time, before they are complete.
 Map repositories provide a download link that will zip a map up for you, this can be an easy way to share maps that are still being worked on.